Donel C. Kinnard Memorial State Veteran Cemetery

 Grounds Maintenance:

 The grave is filled and leveled immediately after each interment.
-The site will be seeded as soon as the headstone/marker is set.
+Once the headstone/marker is set, the site will be seeded.
 Until growing conditions are favorable and turf has been established, burial areas may appear substandard.
 A new grave requires repeated renovation because the soil continues to sink after a burial.
 Matters that seem to need immediate corrective action should be brought to the attention of the Cemetery Administrator.

 Floral Policy: